 During each semester of enrollment, EAP students must first register for all required EAP courses before registering for other courses.
 This policy applies to full-time and part-time students.
-Students who place in Level I of the EAP program must enroll in all three courses: EAP 0080, EAP 0081, and EAP 0082.
-Students who place in Level II must enroll in all three courses: EAP 0090, EAP 0091 and EAP 0092.

 EAP Withdrawal Policy

 Any EAP student who is enrolled only in EAP or Student Success mathematics courses may withdraw from one or more of these courses.
 Any EAP student who is enrolled in both EAP/Student Success mathematics and college-level courses and withdraws or is withdrawn from any EAP/ Student Success mathematics course before mid-term also will be withdrawn from all college-level courses.